emilie-fleurot/my_website/content/Research/Rostrum/index.md

 + Marked differences in the allometric slope exists, species laying eggs late in the season on big acorns having a steeper allometric slope
 + The species with the longest oviposition period has the most variable rostrum length, matching with the highly variable size of the exploited resource

-This work will led to an article : {{< staticref "[content/publication/the-morphological-allometry-of-four-closely-related-and-coexisting-insect-species-reveals-adaptation-to-the-mean-and-variability-of-the-resource-size/index.md](https://www.emiliefleurot.com/publication/the-morphological-allometry-of-four-closely-related-and-coexisting-insect-species-reveals-adaptation-to-the-mean-and-variability-of-the-resource-size/)" "newtab" >}}The morphological allometry of four closely related and coexisting insect species reveals adaptation to the mean and variability of the resource size{{< /staticref >}}
+This work will led to an article :